MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-csv.md

 For general information about importing from CSV, see these resources:

 + [Import your training data into Azure Machine Learning Studio from various data sources](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-import-data)
-+ Tutorial in Cortana Intelligencec Gallery demonstrating various data sources and how to work with them in Studio: [AzureML Experiments and Data Interaction](https://gallery.cortanaintelligence.com/Tutorial/3-AzureML-Experiments-and-Data-Interaction-1)
++ [AzureML Experiments and Data Interaction](https://gallery.cortanaintelligence.com/Tutorial/3-AzureML-Experiments-and-Data-Interaction-1): Demonstrates various data sources and how to work with them in Studio.

 ##  <a name="ExpectedInputs"></a> Expected inputs

 |Name|Type|Description|
 |----------|----------|-----------------|